 The guardian must prepare and submit an annual report to the court that describes the protected person's functioning, progress, barriers and other relevant information during the report period.
 The completed report is to be submitted to the Circuit Clerk in the county of venue.
 In most instances this will be the county where the original appointment was done.
-If the court of appointment grants a change of venue, the report would be submitted thereafter to the new county of venue.
-The law provides for two (2) options related to the time frame to be used for submission of this annual report to the court.
+If the court of appointment grants a change of venue, the report would be submitted to the time frame to be used for submission of this annual report to the court.
 These are: